NDIS Psychological Therapy

 Who provides psychological services to NDIS clients?

-Our services are provided by highly skilled provisional psychologists whose skills and expertise have been registered with AHPRA.
-This level of worker screening ensures that you have access to high quality, evidence-based, mental health care at an accessible price.
-This ensures that you get the most out of your plan and can see a psychologist more frequently giving you the opportunity to maintain momentum towards your mental health goals and to sustain your mental health and wellbeing.
+Highly skilled provisional psychologists with skills and expertise registered with AHPRA offer our services.
+This level of worker screening ensures that you have access to high-quality, evidence-based mental health care at an accessible price.
+This ensures that you get the most out of your plan and can see a psychologist more frequently, allowing you to maintain momentum towards your mental health goals and sustain your mental health and wellbeing.

 What services does Dune Health and Wellbeing provide?

-Our team assesses the abilities and goals of each individual in order to recommend and employ an appropriate treatment plan.
-We are a Diverse NDIS psychology provider, and employ a variety of approaches to help with:
+Our team assesses the abilities and goals of each individual to recommend and employ an appropriate treatment plan.
+We are a Diverse NDIS psychology provider and employ a variety of approaches to help with:

 We can support your mental healthcare needs in the following ways: